 Your games don't have to be limited to the video sort.
 If you have some old board games stored away, now's a great time to teach your kids your favorite childhood titles.
 From Candyland to Trivial Pursuit to the Game of Life, there are classic games for every age group.
 Have a tournament or divide into teams, adults versus kids.

 Believe it or not, new games have been created since you were playing Perfection and Sorry as a kid.
 Check out some of the awesome new games you can find at places like Five Below online.

 The players miss having you and your kids at the game as much as you do.
+So, what a great opportunity to show your support from home.
 Dress your kids up in sports gear or replica uniforms, take a picture and hop on Twitter or Instagram and send it to their favorite player along with an encouraging message.

 Want to do more?
 You can even donate to the player's favorite charity in your child's name.

 Just because you're social distancing doesn't mean you have to be stuck in the house and sedentary.
 Depending on guidelines on exposure from local authorities, grab the whole family, strap on the hiking boots or sneakers (and masks!) and hit your local wooded trail or park.

 If parks are closed in your area, you can still hike or walk (or even bike) around the neighborhood or through town.
 Just keep maintaining that six-foot distance from strangers you encounter along your path.

 The more ventilated an area, the lower the risk of transmission, but keep those masks on around other people.
 And don't forget to wash your hands as soon as you walk back in your house.